 Research & the School of Design

 To this effect, research in the School of Design generates conceptual and technical resources that shape Hong Kong’s social and material futures.
-Research is currently organised under three initiatives of interest; Design Making (設計製造學), Design Economies (設計經濟學) and Design Social (設計社會).
+Research is currently organised under three initiatives of interest; Social Design (設計社會學), Design Economy (設計經濟學) and Design Making (設計製造學).
 These themes synthesise faculty interests, whilst simultaneously serving as strategic instruments for allocating research funds, selecting PhD students, and guiding research conducted by the faculty.

 Research follows a lifecycle model in which initiatives may become labs, at first, before being dissolved at their end of their productive period.